ashmat98/inlets-heroku/README.md

 Author: [ngxson](https://github.com/ngxson)

+## Updated on 17 Feb 2022
+inlets changed to inlets-pro
+Non-working version, yet.

 ## What is this?

 Briefly, `inlets` let you expose your localhost to the Internet, through any NAT or firewall.